Structure of K\"ahler foliations with negative transverse Ricci curvature: de Rham decomposition for transversely K ahler foliation of quasi-negative transverse Ricci curvature

 Then there exists a basic real smooth function $\varphi$ which solves

 and such that $ \omega + \sqrt{-1}\partial\bar{\partial}\varphi$ is a $\F$-basic $\G$-leafwise K\"ahler metric.
-Moreover, such a $\varphi$ is unique up to an additive constant. \end{LEM} The proof being quite involved (particularly the existence part), we postpone it to Section~\ref{S:proofofmaintechnlemma}.
+Moreover, such a $\varphi$ is unique up to an additive constant. \end{TH} The proof being quite involved (particularly the existence part), we postpone it to Appendix~\ref{S:proofofmaintechnlemma}.
 Here we simply formulate some useful remarks and conclude the proofs of the main results of this article.

 \begin{remark}Observe that when $\F$ is minimal, \emph{i.e.} has dense leaves, $f$ is automatically constant, hence identically zero by the normalization condition, so that existence part of the lemma is obvious. \end{remark}